microfarad-de/smart-pump/README.md

 Raise the pump above water level to ensure it is running dry, then long-press the button during 1 second to store the current value.
 If the calibration procedure was successful, the LED will turn off and the controller will go to the power off state.

-If the LED stays constantly lit and briefly turns off once per second, then calibration procedure has been faulty and needs to be repeated.
+If the LED stays constantly lit and briefly turns off twice per second, then calibration procedure has been faulty and needs to be repeated.

 ## Circuit Diagram